JanssenProject/jans/docs/admin/kubernetes-ops/jans-saml.md

   - keycloak
 ---

+Jans-SAML/Keycloak has the flexibility to be deployed using either MySQL or PostgreSQL as its backend.

+# MySQL

-To deploy jans-saml/keycloak, you have to make the following changes in your `values.yaml`:
+Make the following changes in your `values.yaml`:

 ```yaml
 global: